Italy cannot be 'Europe's refugee camp': new deputy PM Salvini - Journal du Cameroun

-Italy’s new hardline interior minister Matteo Salvini said Sunday that “common sense” was needed to stop the country from becoming “Europe’s refugee camp” as he visited a migrant centre in the south.
+Italy’s new hardline interior minister Matteo Salvini said Sunday that “common sense” was needed to stop the country from being “Europe’s refugee camp” as he visited a migrant centre in the south.

 The newly minted deputy prime minister in Italy’s populist coalition government travelled to Sicily, one of the country’s main refugee landing points, to push the anti-immigration platform that propelled him to power.

-“Italy and Sicily cannot be Europe’s refugee camp,” he told a crowd of supporters under the blazing sun in the port town of Pozzallo, a migration hotspot.
+“Italy and Sicily cannot be Europe’s refugee camp,” he told a crowd of supporters under the blazing sun in the southern Sicilian town of Pozzallo, a migration hotspot.

-“Nobody will take away my certainty that illegal immigration is a business… and seeing people make money on children who go on to die makes me furious,” he said on Sunday, when the bodies of 35 migrants were found on Tunisia’s southern coast.
+“Nobody will take away my certainty that illegal immigration is a business… and seeing people make money on children who go on to die makes me furious,” he added.

+His comments came as more than 50 migrants drowned in the Mediterranean on Sunday, with 48 bodies found off Tunisia’s southern coast and nine Syrians — including seven children — killed when their vessel sank off the coast of Turkey.

-Pozzallo is on the front line as one of the main landing points for refugees fleeing war, persecution and famine across North Africa and the Middle East.
+The port town of Pozzallo is also on the migration front line as one of the main landing points for refugees fleeing war, persecution and famine across North Africa and the Middle East.

-Earlier in the day, while waiting for the head of the far-right League to speak, the enthusiastic supporters and a small group of protesters nearly came to blows.
+A crowd of enthusiastic supporters and a smaller group of protesters had earlier gathered in front of the gates of the town’s migrant centre, where Salvini would give his speech, trading insults and nearly coming to blows.

+One protester brandished a sign saying “refugees welcome”, while a supporter said “we don’t want any more pests” and others simply chanted “Matteo, Matteo”.

 – ‘Not take a hard line’ –

-Salvini delivered his speech outside the town’s migrants centre, and afterwards went inside to meet some of the 158 people who landed in Pozzallo after being rescued by a humanitarian boat on Friday — just hours after Salvini took his oath of office.
+After delivering his speech, Salvini went inside the centre to meet some of the 158 people who had landed in Pozzallo when they were rescued by a humanitarian boat on Friday.

 “The good times for illegals is over — get ready to pack your bags,” he said on Saturday.

-However, while he kept the fighting tone that helped spurred his rise to power, he did temper his words on Sunday when it came to NGOs organising rescues at sea, which he has previously called “smugglers” and accused of complicity with people traffickers.
+However, while he retained the fighting tone that helped spur his rise to power, he did temper his words when it came to NGOs organising rescues at sea, which he has previously called “smugglers” and accused of complicity with people traffickers.

-“I think it’s better to spend money in the countries of origin, and now if there are NGOs that want to work for free, that’s fine,” he said.
+“I think it’s better to spend money in the countries of origin, and now if there are NGOs that want to work for free, that’s fine,” Salvini said.

 – ‘Obvious imbalance’ –